openshift/enhancements/enhancements/monitoring/metrics-collection-profiles.md

 of memory consumed by Prometheus either by lowering the Prometheus scrape intervals or by modifying monitors.

-Users currently can not control the aformentioned monitors scraped by Prometheus since some of the metrics collected are essential for other parts of the system to function properly: recording rules, alerting rules, console dashboards, and Red Hat Telemetry.
+Users currently can not control the aforementioned monitors scraped by Prometheus since some of the metrics collected are essential for other parts of the system to function properly: recording rules, alerting rules, console dashboards, and Red Hat Telemetry.
 Users also are not allowed to tune the interval at which